Nicene Creed: History

-The Athanasian Creed, formulated about a century later, which was not the product of any known church council and not used in Eastern Christianity, describes in much greater detail the relationship between Father, Son, and Holy Spirit.
+The Athanasian Creed, formulated approximately a century later, is not the product of any known church council and is not used in Eastern Christianity.
+It describes in much greater detail the relationship between the Father, the Son, and the Holy Spirit.
 The earlier Apostles' Creed, apparently formulated before the Arian controversy arose in the fourth century, does not describe the Son or the Holy Spirit as "God" or as "consubstantial with the Father."

-St. Thomas Aquinas stated that the phrase for us men, and for our salvation was to refute the error of Origen, "who alleged that by the power of Christ's Passion even the devils were to be set free."
-He also stated that the phrases stating Jesus was made incarnate by the Holy Spirit was to refute the Manicheans "so that we may believe that He assumed true flesh and not a phantastic body," and He came down from Heaven was to refute the error of Photius, "who asserted that Christ was no more than a man."
+Thomas Aquinas stated that the phrase for us men, and for our salvation was to refute the error of Origen, "who alleged that by the power of Christ's Passion even the devils were to be set free."
+He also stated that the phrases stating Jesus was made incarnate by the Holy Spirit was to refute the Manicheans "so that we may believe that He assumed true flesh and not a phantastic body," and He came down from Heaven was to refute the error of Photinus, "who asserted that Christ was no more than a man."
 Furthermore, the phrase and He was made man was to "exclude the error of Nestorius, according to whose contention the Son of God ... would be said to dwell in man [rather] than to be man."

 Original Nicene Creed of 325

 The original Nicene Creed was first adopted at the First Council of Nicaea, which opened on 19 June 325.
 The text ends with anathemas against Arian propositions, preceded by the words: "We believe in the Holy Spirit" which terminates the statements of belief.

 F. J. A. Hort and Adolf von Harnack argued that the Nicene Creed was the local creed of Caesarea (an important center of Early Christianity) recited in the council by Eusebius of Caesarea.
-Their case relied largely on a very specific interpretation of Eusebius' own account of the council's proceedings.
+Their case relied largely on a particular interpretation of Eusebius' account of the council's proceedings.
 More recent scholarship has not been convinced by their arguments.
 The large number of secondary divergences from the text of the creed quoted by Eusebius make it unlikely that it was used as a starting point by those who drafted the conciliar creed.
 Their initial text was probably a local creed from a Syro-Palestinian source into which they inserted phrases to define the Nicene theology.
 The Eusebian Creed may thus have been either a second or one of many nominations for the Nicene Creed.

-The 1911 Catholic Encyclopedia says that, soon after the Council of Nicaea, the church composed new formulae of faith, most of them variations of the Nicene Symbol, to meet new phases of Arianism, of which there were at least four before the Council of Sardica (341), at which a new form was presented and inserted in its acts, although the council did not accept it.
+The 1911 Catholic Encyclopedia says that soon after the Council of Nicaea the church composed new formulae of faith, most of them variations of the Nicene Symbol, to meet new phases of Arianism, of which there were at least four before the Council of Sardica (341), at which a new form was presented and inserted in its acts.
+However, the council did not accept it.